roc-11/football-crazy-pp5/README.md

 The live deployed application can be found deployed on [Heroku](https://football-crazy-pp5-5b2eb292c933.herokuapp.com/).

-### PostgreSQL Database
+### ElepahntSQL Database

+This project uses an [ElepahntSQL](https://www.elephantsql.com/) (PostgreSQL) Database.

+To obtain my own ElepahntSQL Database, I followed these steps:

+- Signed up to ElepahntSQL
+- Created an external database for my application
+- Added the database url to my config vars on Heroku (production) & my env.py file (development)

-This project uses a [Code Institute PostgreSQL Database](https://dbs.ci-dbs.net).
+Another option would be to use the [Code Institute PostgreSQL Database](https://dbs.ci-dbs.net).

-To obtain my own Postgres Database from Code Institute, I followed these steps:
+To obtain a Postgres Database from Code Institute, follow these steps:

-- Signed-in to the CI LMS using my email address.
+- Sign-in to the CI LMS using my email address.
-- An email was sent to me with my new Postgres Database.
+- An email will be sent with the new Postgres Database.

 > [!CAUTION]
 > - PostgreSQL databases by Code Institute are only available to CI Students.